Introduction to Art

 2 semester(s)= 1 Art credit

-Art II is an Intermediate art class for drawing, painting, printmaking, ceramics, and sculpture as Fine Arts.
+Art II is an intermediate art class for drawing, painting, printmaking, ceramics, and sculpture as Fine Arts.
 This class will provide a formal approach to both drawing and painting as two-dimensional art.
 Ceramics and sculpture will be taught as three-dimensional art.
-Students will apply Elements of Art and Principle of Design to gain technical skills.
-This class will serve best to students who identify themselves as serious artist.
+Students will apply Elements of Art and the Principle of Design to gain technical skills.
+This class will serve best for students who identify themselves as serious artists.
 They will study and research art history, contemporary art, art theory, and art criticism.
 Strategies for teaching and learning will include art projects, timeline, R.A.C.E.S. writing, portfolios, and assessments.
 Students will prepare and market their artwork for shows, venues, and galleries.
-Students may inquire post-secondary education or training in the visual art and design field as a major and learn about career pathways.
-Technology and new media will be integrated through the course.
+Students may inquire about post-secondary education or training in the visual arts and design field as a major and learn about career pathways.
+Technology and new media will be integrated throughout the course.

 Expectations

-- Participate in discussions, critiques, and ask questions.
+4. Participate in discussions, critiques, and ask questions

-- Be respectful of your surroundings, other students, and artwork.
+9. Be respectful of your surroundings, other students, and artwork

-- Ask for materials you need, that are not readily available.
+10. Ask for materials you need that are not readily available

-- You may quietly talk with neighbors during class, as long as you’re working on assignments.
+11. You may quietly talk with neighbors during class, as long as you’re working on assignments

-- Clean and wipe down your area (table, chair, materials).
+13. Clean and wipe down your area (table, chair, materials)

-- Do not pour paint water, clay slip, or any other fluids into sink that will clog it.
-A bucket will be provided for dirty water, one for paint and another for slip(clay).
+14. Do not pour paint, clay slip, or any other fluids into the sink that will clog it.
+A bucket will be provided for paint and another for slip(clay)

-- Only the teacher is allowed in the storage and kiln room.
+15. Only the teacher is allowed in the storage and kiln room

-- If your behavior is interrupting the class and your educational needs, Teacher will notify parent/s or guardians, then administration to address any concerns.
+17. If your behavior is interrupting the class and your educational needs, the teacher will notify parent/s or guardians, then administration to address any concerns.
 The school policy will be conducted through the student handbook to help you understand the expectations in class and practice mutual respect among staff and other students.

 Grading